Ronald Acuña Jr. Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 97 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Reds pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Weaver (1-2) gets the starting nod for the Reds in his 12th start of the season.
-He's put together a 6.47 ERA in 57 2/3 innings pitched, with 50 strikeouts.
+- The Reds are sending Ashcraft (3-5) to the mound to make his 14th start of the season.
+He is 3-5 with a 6.78 ERA and 50 strikeouts through 65 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander tossed five innings against the Houston Astros, giving up five earned runs while surrendering 10 hits.
+- In his most recent time out on Thursday, June 8, the righty tossed 2 2/3 innings against the Los Angeles Dodgers, allowing three earned runs while surrendering three hits.

-- In 11 games this season, the 29-year-old has amassed an ERA of 6.47, with 7.9 strikeouts per nine innings.
-Opponents are hitting .302 against him.
+- The 25-year-old has put up an ERA of 6.78, with 6.9 strikeouts per nine innings, in 13 games this season.
+Opponents have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.